PADL/libbrowserid/gss-browserid.md

 **TBD**:

-* Do we want to do away with the token ID and wrap everything in JSON, or assume that initiator tokens are always backed assertions and acceptor responses always JWTs?
-The latter would be simple but is not particularly flexible for future evolution.
+* Do we want to do away with the token ID and wrap everything in JSON, or assume that tokens are always backed assertions?

 ### Mechanism OIDs